-Once a CDC mentor has selected a candidate for a project, there are several steps that need to be completed before the candidate can begin the appointment.
+Once an ARS mentor has selected a candidate for a project, there are several steps that need to be completed before the candidate can begin the appointment.

-The CDC program coordinator is responsible for sending ORISE a Selection Form for each selected candidate, which specifies the funds which will cover the costs of the appointment.
+The ARS mentor is responsible for completing a Selection Form for each selected candidate, which specifies the funds which will cover the costs of the appointment.

-Once ORISE has received HCRMO approval of the candidate, the Selection Form, and has confirmed the availability of the specified funds, we will send the candidate an appointment letter.
-All candidates must receive an appointment letter from ORISE before their first day of participation to ensure that they will be eligible to receive a stipend.
+Once ORISE has received the Selection Form and has confirmed the availability of the specified funds, we will send the candidate an appointment letter.
+All candidates must receive security clearance from the facility and an appointment letter from ORISE before their first day of participation to ensure that they will be eligible to receive a stipend.

 All participants are required to have health insurance in place no later than the first day of the appointment.

 Candidates who are not U.S. citizens or Lawful Permanent Residents must also consult with ORISE immigration staff to ensure that they have the authorizations necessary for participation before beginning their appointments.

 ORISE will need the following items before activating stipend payments.
 Some of these items may be submitted directly by the program, but it is ultimately the candidate’s responsibility to ensure ORISE has received them.
 All documents must be in English or include an official English translation.

 Finally, the mentor will certify via email to ORISE the date upon which the candidate began participation.
 Once all of these steps are complete, ORISE will begin stipend payments.